-Australia Finally Beats U.S In Women’s Soccer In Historic Tournament Of Nations Win
+Australia Finally Beats The U.S. In Women’s Soccer In Historic Tournament Of Nations Win

 — Kyah Simon (@KyahSimon) July 28, 2017

-Australia is determined to make a splash in the Tournament and are already off to an incredibly good start.
-According to the Tournament’s format, Australia leads the four other nations with three points after one round robin game.
+Australia is determined to make a splash in the tournament and are already off to an incredibly good start.
+According to the tournament’s format, Australia leads the four other nations with three points after one round robin game.
 Countries will receive one point for match ties and three points for match wins, which places Australia at the front.

 There is still some games to be played, though, before the round robin is finished and any team can take the lead back.
-Despite the coming games, Australia will look to hold their own the same way they did against the USA.
-The four elite women’s soccer teams, USA, Brazil, Australia, and Japan, will be headed to San Diego, Calif. for their next matches on July 30.
+Despite the coming games, Australia will look to hold their own the same way they did against the U.S. The four elite women’s soccer teams, United States, Brazil, Australia, and Japan, will be headed to San Diego, California, for their next matches on July 30.

 Australia’s next match will be against sixth place Japan in an afternoon match at Qualcomm Stadium on July 30.
 While the Matildas will be facing Japan, who tied in their opening match against Brazil, Team USA will take on eighth place Brazil later that day.

-The Matildas have the potential to lead the Tournament of Nations with six points if they can top Japan while the USA needs at least a tie against Brazil to keep in good standing.
-With Australia’s history-making win, anything can happen in the next couple of games so it is still too early to make any big Tournament predictions.
+The Matildas have the potential to lead the Tournament of Nations with six points if they can top Japan while the U.S. needs at least a tie against Brazil to keep in good standing.
+With Australia’s history-making win, anything can happen in the next couple of games, so it is still too early to make any big tournament predictions.
 However, the Matildas are definitely feeling on top of the world after a win that big.

 WATCH: The historic goal that saw us defeat @ussoccer_wnt – https://t.co/ODwdlIAa1h #USAvAUS #GoMatildas